Your Guide to Obstructing a Peace Officer Charges by Criminal Lawyers in Victoria

-Penalties for Obstructing a Peace Officer Charges in Edmonton
+Penalties for Obstructing a Peace Officer Charges in Victoria

-In cases of obstructing a peace officer charges, the likelihood of going to jail if convicted is relatively low.
+In obstructing a peace officer cases, the likelihood of going to jail if convicted is relatively low.
 However, the risk of jail time increases dramatically where:

 - The obstruction is a significant impairment to an officer’s lawful duty;

 - The obstruction was done for the benefit of a criminal organization; or

 - You have prior convictions.

 The potential penalties can range anywhere from a discharge (i.e. a finding of guilt, but no criminal conviction), to a fine and/or probation, to a period of jail time.